HomeBlogGTM Strategy

 Regional Heads or Country Managers

-What it really means: International expansion is happening, which means localization chaos is coming.
-They’ll need everything from compliance solutions to local hiring platforms.
+What it really means: International expansion is happening, and localization chaos is coming with it.
+They will need everything from compliance solutions to local hiring platforms.

-Your timing window: 2-3 months before their planned launch, during the planning and setup phase.
+Your timing window: Two to three months before the planned launch, during planning and setup.

 What to pitch: Localized GTM tools, international compliance software, global hiring platforms, or multi-currency billing solutions.

-Opening line that works: “Expanding to [region]?
-The compliance landmines your team doesn’t see yet.”
+Opening line that works: 'Expanding to [region]?
+The compliance landmines your team does not see yet.'

 Security Analysts or Compliance Heads

 What it really means: Something triggered a risk review.
-Maybe they had a security scare, may be they’re preparing for an audit, or maybe they’ve grown large enough that security is finally a board-level concern.
+Maybe a security scare, maybe an audit on the horizon, or maybe they have grown large enough that security is now a board-level concern.

 Your timing window: Immediately.
-When security becomes a priority, decisions happen fast.
+When security becomes a priority, decisions move fast.

 What to pitch: Audit trail solutions, contract management systems, identity management, or security compliance tools.